H. H. Holmes: Personal life

 On July 4, 1878, Holmes married Clara Lovering in Alton, New Hampshire.
 They had one son, Robert Lovering Mudgett (February 3, 1880 – November 3, 1956), who was born in Loudon.
 Robert went on to become a certified public accountant and served as city manager of Orlando, Florida.
 Holmes eventually enrolled in the University of Vermont in Burlington at age 18 but was dissatisfied with the school and left after one year.

-Housemates later recalled that Holmes was physically violent with Clara, and in 1884, before his graduation, she moved back to New Hampshire and had little contact with him after that.
-After he moved to Mooers, New York, a rumor spread that Holmes had been seen with a little boy who later disappeared.
-Holmes claimed the boy went back to his home in Massachusetts.
-No investigation took place and Holmes quickly left town.
-He later traveled to Philadelphia and was hired as a keeper at Norristown State Hospital but quit after a few days.
-He then took a position at a drugstore in Philadelphia, but while he was working there a boy died after taking medicine that was purchased at the store.
-Holmes denied any involvement in the child's death and immediately left the city.
-Before moving to Chicago, he changed his name to "Henry Howard Holmes" to avoid the possibility of being exposed by victims of his previous scams.
+Housemates later recalled that Holmes was physically violent with Clara, and in 1884, before his graduation, she moved back to New Hampshire and had little contact with him afterward.
 In late 1886, while still legally married to Clara, Holmes married 24-year-old Myrta Belknap in Minneapolis, Minnesota.
 He filed for divorce from Clara a few weeks after marrying Myrta, alleging infidelity on her part.
 The claims could not be proven and the suit went nowhere.
 Surviving paperwork indicated that Clara probably was never even informed of the suit.
-In any case, the divorce was never finalized; it was dismissed on June 4, 1891, on the grounds of "want of prosecution."
+In any case, the divorce was never finalized; it was dismissed on June 4, 1891, on the grounds of "want of prosecution".

 Holmes had one daughter with Myrta, Lucy Theodate Holmes (July 4, 1889 – December 29, 1956), who was born in the Englewood neighborhood of Chicago.
 Lucy later became a public schoolteacher.
 Holmes lived with Myrta and Lucy in Wilmette, Illinois, and spent most of his time in Chicago tending to business.
 In May 1893, he represented his mistress Wilhelmina "Minnie" Williams as his wife.
 He married Georgiana Yoke on January 17, 1894, in Denver, Colorado, while still married to both Clara and Myrta.